Kifyie/voxani-info/README.md

 ---

-## 7. Pages — Each Screen You Can Visit
+## 7. 📄 Pages — Each Screen You Can Visit

-### 7.1 `Landing.jsx` — The Welcome Page
+### 7.1 🌟 `Landing.jsx` — The Welcome Page

 **What it is:** The very first page you see when you visit Voxani for the first time.

 **What it does:**
-1. **Shows an intro animation** — A 3.5-second splash screen with the Voxani logo, a "Made with love by the VOXURA team" message, and a green loading bar.
+1. 🇺📣 **Shows an intro animation** — A 3.5-second splash screen with the Voxani logo, a "Made with love by the VOXURA team" message, and a green loading bar.
 This only plays once per browser session (it saves a flag in `sessionStorage`).
-2. **Displays a hero section** — A big background image with the Voxani branding, a tagline, and buttons to enter the app.
+2. 🎨 **Displays a hero section** — A big background image with the Voxani branding, a tagline, and buttons to enter the app.
-3. **Shows feature highlights** — Cards explaining features like "Mood-Based Discovery," "Smart Progress Tracking," and "Personal Lists."
+3. ⭐ **Shows feature highlights** — Cards explaining features like "Mood-Based Discovery," "Smart Progress Tracking," and "Personal Lists."
-4. **Has a "Get Started" button** — Takes you to `/home`.
+4. ➡️ **Has a "Get Started" button** — Takes you to `/home`.

-**Key code concepts:**
+**⚙️ Key code concepts:**
-- Uses `sessionStorage` to track if the intro was already shown (so it doesn't replay every time)
+- 💾 Uses `sessionStorage` to track if the intro was already shown (so it doesn't replay every time)
-- Green glowing background effects using CSS blur and gradients
+- 💡 Green glowing background effects using CSS blur and gradients
-- Framer Motion animations for smooth entrance effects
+- 🎥 Framer Motion animations for smooth entrance effects

 ---

-### 7.2 `Home.jsx` — The Main Home Page
+### 7.2 🏠 `Home.jsx` — The Main Home Page

 **What it is:** The Netflix-style home page you see after landing.
-The heart of the app.
+The heart of the app! ❤️

 **What it does:**
-1. **Fetches data** from the anime API using `getHomePage()` and `getTopTen()`
+1. 📡 **Fetches data** from the anime API using `getHomePage()` and `getTopTen()`
-2. **Shows a hero section** — A big carousel (slideshow) of spotlighted anime with:
+2. 🎠 **Shows a hero section** — A big carousel (slideshow) of spotlighted anime with:
-   - Background image with parallax scrolling effect
+   - 🖼️ Background image with parallax scrolling effect
-   - Title, description, genre tags
+   - 🏷️ Title, description, genre tags
-   - "Watch Now" and "Add to List" buttons
+   - ▶️ "Watch Now" and ➕ "Add to List" buttons
-   - Auto-advances every 7 seconds
+   - ⏱️ Auto-advances every 7 seconds
-3. **Shows "Continue Watching"** — If you've been watching something, it shows those anime first
+3. ⏯️ **Shows "Continue Watching"** — If you've been watching something, it shows those anime first
-4. **Shows rows of anime** — Horizontal scrolling rows like:
+4. 📚 **Shows rows of anime** — Horizontal scrolling rows like:
    - 🔥 Trending Now
    - ⭐ Top Airing
    - 📈 Most Popular